koiosonline/koios.world--leg/README.md

 ## Development server

-Run `npm run start:app` for starting the app-portal.
+Run `npm run start:app-portal` for starting the app-portal.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace